-- ANNUAL REVIEW OF MITIGATION EFFORTS & PLAN IMPLEMENTATION: The Town's lead agencies report on implementation of the Plan throughout its annual report.
-In 2015, the Conservation Commission's Sea Level Rise Climate Adaptation Committee issued a Report of Findings. - 5-YEAR REVIEW & UPDATE NATURAL HAZARD MITIGATION PLAN: The Town started the update process in August of 2018. - CAPITAL IMPROVEMENT PROGRAM: Participated in annual updates to the 5-year capital improvement programs at the State, Regional and municipal levels that resulted in funding hazard mitigation actions; - GRANTS: Successfully secured a \$125k grant to conduct a Community Coastal Resilience Study from the Connecticut Department of Housing's CDBG-DR funds from Superstorm Sandy funds.
+- ANNUAL REVIEW OF MITIGATION EFFORTS & PLAN IMPLEMENTATION: From 2014 to 2019, the Town's lead agencies reported on implementation of the mitigation actions outlined in the Plan Update annually through the Town's annual report.
+In 2015, the Conservation Commission's Sea Level Rise Climate Adaptation Committee issued a Report of Findings. - 5-YEAR REVIEW & UPDATE NATURAL HAZARD MITIGATION PLAN: The Town prepared this HMP Update from August of 2018 through June of 2019. - CAPITAL IMPROVEMENT PROGRAM: From 2014 to 2019, the Town participated in annual updates to the 5-year capital improvement programs at the State, Regional and municipal levels that resulted in funding hazard mitigation actions. - GRANTS: In 2017, the Town successfully secured a \$125k grant to conduct a Community Coastal Resilience Study from the Connecticut Department of Housing's CDBG-DR funds from Superstorm Sandy funds.